Family Legal Advice Service (FLAS)

 If further advice or help filling out forms is required once the two parts of FLAS have been completed, then the person will need to pay privately or seek help from a support worker, unless they are eligible to apply for legal aid.

-Parties may be exempted from attending Parenting Through Separation if they have attended the course within the last two years or if they are unable to take part effectively.
+Parties may be exempted from attending Parenting Through Separation if they have attended the course within the last two years or if they are unable to take part.
 They may be exempted from attending Family Dispute Resolution if the parties have reached agreement and are applying for a Consent Order or are applying to enforce an existing Order; if there has been domestic violence by one of the people involved in the dispute, or; if the mediator has reasonable grounds for deciding that FDR is inappropriate.

 FLAS funding is means-tested but unlike legal aid doesn’t take into account a partner’s income or a person’s assets.
 It is a grant that does not need to be repaid.
 Once mediation is complete there is a three-month stand-down to give the agreement a chance.
 You can return to mediation after three months if there are any issues you can’t resolve.
 If you’re eligible for fully-funded mediation, you will only be able to access this twice in 12 months.